Lost City Hike with Kids: Our 6-Day Trek in Colombia

 The quality of the bedding ranged from well-worn to quite new.
 The pillows were well used and quite flat.
 Reports of the blankets and pillows being smelly were untrue.

-mosquito netting around a bed at Camp 1 on the Ciudad Perdida trail
+mosquito netting around a bed at Camp 1 on the Ciudad Perdida trail.

 Our guides always made sure our beds were together.
 If possible, request beds away from the bathrooms.
 This is a noisy area and you’ll be woken up by the headlamps of people walking to the bathroom.

-Lost City Showers
+Showers

 The shower water is so cold at the Ciudad Perdida camps, you will probably scream!
 This makes it challenging to convince your little hikers to splash off at the end of the day.

-Ciudad Perdida Toilets
+Toilets

 Toilet paper is sometimes provided by the camps, but it’s not guaranteed, so bring your own toilet paper supply for the family.
-We had two large rolls of toilet paper with us and this, coupled with the supplied TP, just barely lasted us.
+We had two large rolls of toilet paper with us and this, coupled with the supplied paper, just barely lasted us.

 Don’t expect your kids to get a full night’s sleep while trekking to Ciudad Perdida, even if they are physically and mentally drained.
 It’s not due to partying or people making noise though…

-On a typical night, the lights get turned out in camp between 8:30 – 9:00pm.
+On a typical night, the lights get turned out in camp between 8:30 – 9:00 pm.
 Almost everyone goes into their bed at this time and it gets very quiet.

-We managed to get our kids sleeping before 7pm each night, while everyone else was finishing up their dinner.
+We managed to get our kids sleeping before 7 pm each night, while everyone else was finishing up their dinner.
 This helped as they weren’t kept up by the others getting ready for bed.

 It can get chilly overnight, but the camps provide a fleece blanket for extra warmth if needed.
 Our kids had long sleeve pajamas and slept with socks on if it was a bit chilly.
 We also put their fleeces in their bed with them, just in case.

-Injuries
+Blisters and Injuries

 We love Keen sports sandals and each brought a pair with us to the Lost City.
 We made the mistake of buying our son a new pair and not breaking them in prior to the trip.
 As a result, our son got a blister on his heel pretty quickly.